 The Government has decided to extend the suspension of redundancy provisions relating to temporary lay-off and short-time work which arose as a result of Covid-19 until 10 August.

 For more information on this measure, see the Gov.ie website.

-The Family and Child Law Committee of the Law Society issued guidelines in March to assist practitioners and parents.
-The Committee has updated these guidelines to address issues which have evolved since then, and reflect the practice directions issued by the Chief Justice and Presidents of the Supreme Court, High Court, Court of Appeal, Circuit Court and District Court.
+The Family and Child Law Committee of the Law Society originally issued guidelines in March 2020 to assist practitioners and parents during Covid-19.
+The Committee continues to update these guidelines to address issues which have evolved since then, and reflect the practice directions issued by the Chief Justice and Presidents of the Supreme Court, High Court, Court of Appeal, Circuit Court and District Court.

 Practitioners should check the Courts Service website on a regular basis to see updates regarding court sittings and adjournments.
 Practitioners will appreciate that the following guidelines are intended to constitute best practice guidelines rather than specific client advice: